logzio/logz-docs/_source/user-guide/infrastructure-monitoring/grafana-alerts.md

 Alerts can be configured to send notifications via your preferred [channels]({{site.baseurl}}/user-guide/integrations/endpoints.html) and email.
 You can also add a condition so an alert holds off for a certain time before it sends out notifications.
 During this time, the alert will appear on the graph in your dashboard as orange, before it switches to red.
 This will prevent triggering alerts for short-lived issues that are resolved on their own and help reduce alert fatigue.

-Automated *Resolved* alerts are sent for your Slack, email, and PagerDuty alert notification endpoints when your tracked metrics values drop below the configured alert thresholds.
+For better alerts management and to help you focus only on active alerts, when a tracked metric returns to its accepted values (below the current alert threshold), you'll get notified automatically that the triggered alert was resolved.

+Resolved alert notifications are available for Slack, PagerDuty, and email notification endpoints.

 If you're running multiple servers for load balancing purposes, you'll be happy to know that Logz.io Metrics won't send duplicte alerts.
 A deduplication mechanism protects against that.